 The human element is vital to the effective and efficient operation of any organization.
 The Management Concentration covers concepts and theories for understanding and resolving human problems in organizational settings.
-The Management Concentration covers a wide range of current business topics, including interpersonal group behavior, leadership styles, the motivation of employees, recruitment, evaluation, training, compensation, affirmative action, and continuous improvement.
-This concentration is also offered online.
+The Management Concentration covers a wide range of current business topics, including interpersonal group behavior, leadership styles, the motivation of employees, recruitment, evaluation, training, compensation, affirmative action, and continuous improvement. <a href="https://doi.org/10.1001/journal.o

-Management Concentration Courses (12 hrs):
+Management Concentration Courses (12 hours):